 When you are sewing baste refers to temporarily joining fabric together.
 It's the process of temporarily sewing your fabric together with long removable stitches.
 You pronounce the word bay-sting, it's said just like what you do to the turkey on Thanksgiving.It's an easy but time-consuming task if you're not a quick sewer.
 While basting may seem like an unnecessary step it will actually save you time in the long run and prevent a lot of problems while you're sewing.

-The best part about this process is that it's really easy.
+The best part of this process is that it's really easy.

 How To Baste